Russia to evacuate citizens from China as virus toll rises

 But Singapore and the United States announced measures on Friday to ban foreign nationals who have recently been in China from entering their territories.

-Australia followed suit, with Prime Minister Scott Morrison saying the country would deny entry to all foreign nationals travelling from mainland China from Saturday.
+Australia followed suit, with Prime Minister Scott Morrison saying the country would deny entry to all foreign nationals traveling from mainland China from Saturday.

 “We’re in fact operating with an abundance of caution in these circumstances so Australians can go about their daily lives with confidence,” Morrison told reporters in Sydney.